European Football Clubs

-The European Club Association (ECA) is a body representing the interests of professional association football clubs in UEFA.
-It is the sole such body recognised by the confederation, and has member clubs in each UEFA member association.
-It was formed in 2008 after the merge between the G-14 and the European Club Forum, which comprised a small number of elite clubs and was unrecognised by UEFA.
-The ECA's mission statement is "to create a new, more democratic governance model that truly reflects the key role of the clubs".
-After the 2022 Russian invasion of Ukraine, the ECA suspended its seven Russian members - Zenit St Petersburg, FC Spartak Moscow, Lokomotiv Moscow, CSKA Moscow, FC Krasnodar, Rubin Kazan, and FC Rostov.
+The European Football Clubs (EFC), formerly known as European Club Association (ECA), is an organisation that is officially recognised by both UEFA and FIFA as the sole, independent body for football clubs within Europe.

 History

-Formed on the merge of the G-14 group with the European Club Forum, a task force created by UEFA in 2002 that reuned 102 member clubs, in January 2008, as from the 2017–19 membership cycle, the European Club Association represented 232 clubs, made up of 109 Ordinary Members and 123 Associated Members, with at least one from each of the 54 national associations.
-The precise number of Ordinary Member clubs from each member association will be established every two years at the end of the UEFA season on the basis of the UEFA ranking of its member associations according to the following principles:
+Formed on the merge of the G-14 group with the European Club Forum, a task force created by UEFA in 2002 to bring together 102 member clubs, in January 2008.
+Karl-Heinz Rummenigge served as acting chairman until he was officially elected chairman when the ECA's 103 members met for the first time on 7–8 July 2008 at UEFA headquarters in Nyon, Switzerland.

 Karl-Heinz Rummenigge was the acting chairman before officially being elected chairman of the ECA when its 103 members met for the first time on the 7–8 July 2008 at UEFA headquarters in Nyon, Switzerland.
 In addition to replacing the G-14, which was dissolved in favour of the ECA on 15 February 2008, the new ECA also replaces UEFA's European Club Forum (of which Karl-Heinz Rummenigge was also chairman).

-The European Club Forum utilized a similar membership selection process as the European Club Association, with 102 members picked every two years.
+The European Club Forum utilised a similar membership selection process as the European Club Association, with 102 members picked every two years.
 In April 2021 following the announcement of the European Super League, several of the clubs involved resigned from the ECA.
 The ECA had criticised the formation of the new league.
 On 7 May 2021, UEFA approved reintegration measures for nine clubs involved in that breakaway competition.

-After the 2022 Russian invasion of Ukraine, the ECA suspended its seven Russian members - Zenit St Petersburg, FC Spartak Moscow, Lokomotiv Moscow, CSKA Moscow, FC Krasnodar, Rubin Kazan, and FC Rostov.
+As of March 2023, there were 512 ECA members including 135 ordinary, 169 associated in addition to 208 network clubs and 40 women's clubs.
+On 1 June 2024, it was reported that Juventus would rejoin the ECA starting from July, following their withdrawal as part of the Super League project in 2021.

+On 7 October 2025, the European Club Association (ECA) rebranded as the European Football Clubs (EFC), representing over 800 member clubs across 55 nations, including 139 women's clubs.